OblivionCloudControl/oblcc-labs/Security/300_DevSecOps/README.md

-Launch the pre-requisite stack by uploading it to your cloudformation.
+Launch the pre-requisite stack from: https://github.com/OblivionCloudControl/oblcc-labs/blob/master/Security/300_DevSecOps/CloudFormation/base-template-eu-west-1.yaml by uploading it to your cloudformation.
 The pre-req stack is currently supported in Ireland region.

-Create a S3 bucket with the lambda zip files and make sure the files referenced in the cloudformation template can be downloaded while creating the demo.

 After deploying the cloudformation template, follow the next steps:

+(notice: If you follow the steps below and want to go back to the previous instructions (Links to previous instructions) don't click on "Deploying the Pre Req CloudFormation Template".
+It will take you to the instruction page of AWS with the incorrect yaml template.

 Creating the base pipeline:
 https://s3.amazonaws.com/global-solution-prototyping/reinvent2018/SEC332/Documentation/sec332-base-pipeline.html